 - Robust handling.
 Higher performance function units, which provide average-case completion rather than worst-case completion.
-Lower power consumption because no transistor transitions when it is not performing a useful computation.
-Absence of clock drivers reduce power consumption.
+Lower power consumption because no transistor transitions when it is not performing useful computation.
+The absence of clock drivers reduces power consumption.
 Less severe electromagnetic interference (EMI).

 - More tolerant to process variations and external voltage fluctuations.
 Achieve high performance while gracefully handling variable input and output rates and mismatched pipeline stage delays.
 Freedom from difficulties of distributing a high-fan-out, timing-sensitive clock signal.
 Better modularity.